 - When your family would like a series of facilitated meetings to work through how grief has affected your relationships with one another.

 - When grief is affecting your relationship with your partner and you'd like help to communicate with each other about it.

 - When your teen or child seems to be suffering more than you expected after a loss and you believe that they need skilled individual support.

 - If your teen or child is lashing out at others or seems to be doing things that are harmful to himself or herself after a loss.

 - All of the above, as well as other circumstances not detailed, may contribute to complicated grief.
 In such cases, the services required are beyond the scope of peer counseling volunteers and require the clinical skills that our Marriage Family Therapist Interns can offer.

-The clinical team providing therapy to Kara's clients are therapy interns who hold Masters Degrees in Counseling Psychology and are completing their supervised clinical hours in preparation for the licensure exam.
-The interns have a depth of knowledge and experience dealing with the complex issues of grief and loss in addition to excellent clinical training.
+The clinical team providing therapy to Kara's clients consist of Associate Marriage & Family Therapists, Associate Clinical Social Workers, and Marriage & Family Therapist Trainees who are completing their supervised clinical service hours in preparation for the licensure exam.
+The team has a depth of knowledge and experience dealing with the complex issues of grief and loss in addition to excellent clinical training.
 Their areas of interest include working with clients suffering from depression, anxiety, trauma, suicide, neglect, spousal loss, terminal illness, and end of life issues.
 Members of the team work with children, teens, adults, couples, and families.
 In addition, individual members of the team have received specialized training in Child Development, Interpersonal Neurobiology, DBT (Dialectical Behavioral Therapy), EMDR (Eye Movement Desensitization Reprocessing), Critical Incident Stress Management, and MBSR (Mindfulness Based Stress Reduction).
 This combination of experience and training makes Kara's psychotherapy services a unique resource for our community.

 Fees and Insurance